 Under AASB 132 Financial instruments: Presentation, puttable financial instruments meet the definition of a financial liability to be classified as equity where certain strict criteria are met.
-The Scheme classifies a financial instrument as an equity instrument from the date when the instrument has all the features and meets the conditions.
+In accordance with AASB 132, the units in the Scheme are classified as equity as they meet all the required features and conditions therein.